 I recently read an article on equality and fairness titled, surprisingly, People Don’t Actually Want Equality, by Paul Bloom published October 22, 2015, in the Atlantic.
 This seems like an heretical statement in the home of the brave and the land of the free where we grew up on a diet of equal rights.
 Of course, equality will never happen.
 Genes, heritage, place of birth, physical and mental disabilities and other things we do not control frustrate true equality.

 The evidence in the article suggests we do not even really want equality.
-Studies show that “younger children actually have an anti-equality bias” and prefer distributions where they get a relative advantage.”
+Studies show that “younger children actually have an anti-equality bias” and prefer “distributions where they get a relative advantage.”
 One for you, two for me, sits well with the one who gets two.
 Small children and primates will complain bitterly if they get less, but are perfectly satisfied to receive more.

 “What we see from studies of children and studies of small-scale societies is an early-emerging desire for fairness, and a particularly strong motivation not to get less than anyone else.
 But we don’t find a smidgen of evidence that humans or any other species naturally value equality for its sake.”

 There is much more to the article, which I have linked above, and there are many nuances to human reactions, especially as we mature as people and societies.
 The article got me thinking, though, about the difference between society and human response to the Kingdom of God and God’s view of things.
-If you do not believe in God, you might as well stop here unless you are curious.
+If you do not believe in God, you might as well stop here (unless you are curious).

-Comedian, Louis C.K., provides this glimpse at equality: When his five-year-old’s toy broke, she demanded that he break her sister’s toy, which would make things equal.
-He does it and, in the process, feels badly for the other daughter, while his five-year old “got this creepy smile on her face”.
+Comedian, Louis C.K., provides this glimpse of a five-year-old’s idea of equality: When his daughter’s toy broke, she demanded that her father break her sister’s toy, which would make things equal.
+He did it, but he felt badly, especially when his five-year old “got this creepy smile on her face”.

 We live in an obviously unjust and unfair world.
 Why God allows injustice and unfairness to continue is an age old question.
 We tend to think we are taking the moral high ground when we ask, “Why?”
-Some of us blame God and are angry at Him for it; others find injustice and unfairness a reason not to believe that God even exists.
+Some of us blame God and are angry at Him for it; others find injustice and unfairness a reason not to believe that God exists.

 Inequality and unfairness have existed since Abel made a better offering than Cain and Cain killed Abel.
 Arguably, the fall and the introduction of sin into the world through Adam and Eve’s choice to ignore the instruction of God was the beginning of injustice and unfairness.
 The perfect twisted into the imperfect.